ayushnaik27/country_house/README.md

 - Search for countries by name
 - View details of a selected country
-- Access information like capital, population, languages, and more
+- Access information like capital, population, and more
-- User-friendly interface with smooth navigation
+- See countries on map

 ## Technologies Used